thejano/laravel-filterable/README.md

     use HasFilterableTrait;

     /**
-     * Enable the filterable class to the model globally *
+     * Enable the filterable class to the model
+     *
      * @return void
      */